klamma/ar-for-eu-book/_chapters/chapters/modeling.md

 #### Exercise: Texture Painting in Blender

-The goal of this exercise is to create a dice.
+The goal of this exercise is to create a die.
 To achieve this, you will texture paint the sides of a cube so that they show the according number of eyes.

-1.Blender's startup scene already contains a cube which will act as the mesh for the dice.
+1.Blender's startup scene already contains a cube which will act as the mesh for the die.
   If you already deleted the cube or changed the startup file, you can create a new cube by pressing `Shift + A` and selecting *Mesh > Cube*.
   In Blender 2.8, the primitive mesh types are already UV-unwrapped.
   Hence, we do not need to worry about UV-unwrapping.

 2.At the top of the window, a series of tabs can be found.
-  They act as pre-defined workspace configurations for common tasks in the 3D modeling programme.
+  They act as pre-defined workspace configurations for common tasks in the 3D modelling programme.
   Select the tab which says "*Texture Paint*".
   In the figure it is highlighted by `a`.
   The workspace changes to a two-split view.